 Pros: Quick to publish in e-book or paperback.
 Free or at least very cheap depending on preparation costs.
 Authors own all their book rights.

 Cons: Some computer skills to learn.
 All facets of publishing, marketing and selling are the responsibility of the author.

 What to expect to pay for reputable services:

 Custom made book cover.
 US$250-500

 Proofreading and correction – basic.
 US$ 200-400 for approx 80,000 words.

 Assisted self-publishing services.
 Preparation of manuscript files and publishing for you on Kindle Direct Publishing for ebook and paperback, and Smashwords or Draft2digital for ebook distribution.
 US$200-250.

-Although vanity publishing has been frowned upon for a long time, there are still a few large vanity publishing houses around.
+Vanity publishing has been frowned upon for a long time.
+But there are still a quite few large vanity publishing houses around.

 Unfortunately, some vanity publishers have re-branded and re-named their services as self-publishing, which it definitely is not.

 It doesn’t matter how well-known or established vanity publishing is, or if it goes by a new name.
 New authors need to be aware that it will be a very, very expensive way to publish a book.